-In 2010 Mirriam Tenyane, Divisional Executive: Compliance and Regulatory Affairs, at Transnet Engineering, assumed responsibility for standardizing and automating the company’s EHS processes.
+In 2010 Mirriam Tenyane, Divisional Executive: Compliance and Regulatory Affairs at Transnet Engineering, assumed responsibility for standardizing and automating the company’s EHS processes.

 Transnet Engineering consists of eight different business units, which contain 132 depots and six factories spread across South Africa.
 The different depots and branches had been permitted to develop their own approach to ISO 14001 and OHSAS 18001, which diverged significantly over time.
 This was done for the purpose of accountability, and to ensure that each site should be independently ISO certified.

 An energetic, passionate person, Mirriam sold the concept internally and cajoled the change-resistant, explaining that standardizing would create a safer environment, and significantly reduce costs.
 Mirriam understood that getting all business units to work in a uniform way would streamline the external audit process.
 Her vision was borne out: the costs of external audits over a three-year period dropped from USD 1.6 million to USD 1.2 million.

 The systems remained largely manual, however, and Mirriam’s next focus was to automate the standardized framework Transnet Engineering had developed.
 Pressing issues included the difficulty in managing historical data, the inability to easily trace the movement of documents, the lack of notifications over expiry dates and actions, and the inability to link documents to the last person to have modified them.

 IsoMetrix was chosen as the preferred solution for automating EHS, due to the agility it offered, the strong dashboards, and the fact that it had been successfully rolled out at Transnet Engineering’s sister company, Transnet Freight Rail.